-You can use AWS Config to record configuration changes to your CloudFront distribution settings.
+You can also use AWS Config to record configuration changes to your CloudFront distribution settings.
 You can capture changes to distribution states, price classes, origins, geographic restriction settings, and Lambda@Edge configurations.

 Note